haruny/adt-pulse-mqtt/README.md

 # DEFUNCT!

 As of 1/25/2021 This repo is no longer maintained.
-Please see https://github.com/digitalcraig/adt-pulse-mqtt
+Please see https://github.com/adt-pulse-mqtt/adt-pulse-mqtt.
+Update your Home Assistant add-on repsitory to https://github.com/adt-pulse-mqtt/hassio.

 # adt-pulse-mqtt